 So you have just a few relatively small ropes holding tens of thousands of tons of steel in place.
 Our faith is like those mooring lines.
 It holds us tight to what we believe.

-The solution is what they call a messenger line.
+The solution is what they call a messenger line, which is also called a heaving line.

 A messenger line is a much smaller rope, about like a heavy clothes line, which is tied to the mooring line and then thrown across the gap as a ship is tying up.
 The messenger line normally has a special large knot in the end of it called a monkey’s fist, to make it easier to throw further.